Hawaiideveloper/Infastructure-as-Code-Sample_Env/Getting_Started_AWS_Keys.md

 ####  Go to your favorite web browser
 - [ ] I like google chrome, but feel free to use your favorite one that supports JavaScript
+    - [ ] Google provides a console that is seemless and also allows me to inspect elements as well as change thigns real-time and see the effects immediately

 ####  AWS  console